favware/xiveventbuddy/README.md

 new translations (or improving existing ones), [**click here**](https://crowdin.com/project/xiveventbuddy).
 Thank you in advance for any contributions!

+### Changing language for a server

+To change the language of a server you need to enable the "Community" feature on your Discord server.
+Once you have done that, you can change the "Server Primary Language" under "Community Overview"

 ## Developing on XIVEventBuddy

 ### Requirements